ShehalShah/ProductRecommenderModel/README.md

 # Product Recommender ML api

 This repository contains a Flask-based API that provides product recommendations using content-based filtering.
-The API uses a machine learning model to suggest similar products based on their textual features, such as category, color, season, and more.
+The API uses a machine learning model to suggest similar products based on their textual features, such as category, color, season, and Personalized Recommendations for the user based on his behaviour and preferences.

 ## Table of Contents
 - [Introduction](#introduction)